WV Local Technical Assistance Program

 This Tailgate Talk is part of the NLTAPA collection.

-Once the initial orientation to the work unit is over and the basic requirements of the job and the safety program have been covered, it's time to move the new employee into the work force and introduce the people he or she will be working with.
-Co-workers play an important role in getting the new person off to a good start.
+Once the initial orientation to the work unit is complete and the basic job requirements and safety program have been covered, it is time to transition the new employee into the workforce and introduce them to the people they will be working with.
+Co-workers play an important role in helping a new employee get off to a good start.

-What is a veteran employee's role when it comes to orienting a new employee?
-Remember that new people are nervous to begin with just starting a new job.
-They probably don't remember all the instructions they are given and aren't familiar with the new surroundings.
-This is often a time for information overload.
-So how can an experienced employee help out?
+What role does a veteran employee play in orienting a new co-worker?
+New employees are often nervous when starting a new job.
+They may not remember all the instructions they receive and are unfamiliar with their surroundings.
+This can easily lead to information overload.
+So how can an experienced employee help?

-Introduce yourself to this person, explain your job, and offer assistance.
+Introduce yourself, explain your role and offer assistance.

-Encourage the new hire to ask questions if he or she is not quite sure.
-Remember how hard it was to admit you didn't know everything when you started a new job?
+Encourage the new hire to ask questions if something is unclear.
+Remember how difficult it was to admit you did not know everything when you started a new job.

-Point out locations of first aid kits, fire extinguishers, restrooms, and break rooms.
+Point out the locations of first aid kits, fire extinguishers, restrooms and break rooms.

-Be sure your new co-worker is wearing the right PPE and is using it properly.
+Make sure the new co-worker is wearing the required personal protective equipment and using it correctly.

-Volunteer to serve as a mentor to the new employee to assure that safe work procedures are understood and followed.
+Offer to serve as a mentor to help ensure safe work procedures are understood and followed.

-During lunch and breaks include him/her in the group so everyone can get better acquainted.
+During lunch and breaks, include the new employee so everyone has an opportunity to get acquainted.

-Resist any temptation to complain about aspects of your job that you don't like.
-Get the new person started out on a positive note by passing on what's good about the work.
+Avoid complaining about aspects of the job you dislike.
+Start the new employee off on a positive note by highlighting what is good about the work.

-Perhaps most importantly, lead by example with correct work habits.
+Most important, lead by example by demonstrating safe and correct work habits.

-Getting a new employee started off on the right foot is very important.
-Statistics indicate that up to 60% of all job injuries occur to new employees with less than six months experience on the job.
-Repeated, friendly reminders of safety procedures and work rules by a mentor can greatly reduce the chance of an accident with the new employee.
+Getting a new employee started on the right foot is critical.
+Statistics show that up to 60% of job injuries occur among employees with less than six months of experience.
+Repeated, friendly reminders of safety procedures and work rules from a mentor can significantly reduce the risk of injury.